This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re feeling hungry pop in for some food at the restaurant, or the visit gift shop and buy a souvenir to remember this special week together!

-The best place to buy a Banff Gondola ticket is by booking your gondola ticket here in advance for $64 CAD and skipping the large lines at the ticket booth.
+The best place to buy a Banff Gondola ticket is by booking your gondola ticket ahead of time for $59 CAD and skipping the large lines at the ticket booth.

 7. Spend sunset at Vermilion Lakes